-Overdraft Fees on Checking - The Company earns fees from its deposit customers for transaction-based, account maintenance, and overdraft services.
+Service Charges on Deposit Accounts - The Company earns fees from its deposit customers for transactionbased, account maintenance, and overdraft services.
 Transaction-based fees, which include services such as ATM use fees, internet banking fees, stop payment charges, and ACH fees, are recognized at the time the transaction is executed as that is the point in time the Company fulfills the customer's request.
 Account maintenance fees, which relate primarily to monthly maintenance, are earned over the course of a month, representing the period over which the Company satisfies the performance obligation.
-Overdraft fees are recognized at the point in time that the overdraft occurs.
+Overdraft fees are recognized at the point in time the overdraft occurs.
 Service charges on deposits are withdrawn from the customer's account balance.